DaintyDust/Snapchat-Themes/README.md

 ---

-**NOTICE**: Unauthorized use, reproduction, or distribution of this software may result in legal action.
+**NOTICE**: This software is protected by copyright law.
+Unauthorized use may result in legal action, but legitimate use requests with proper permission are welcome!